 Your 9-year-old Lab just came home from the park and you notice he is favoring one of his back legs more than the other.
-He is obviously in pain and you think he might have arthritis.
+He is obviously in pain and you think he might have joint pain or arthritis.

 The first thing you do is make an appointment with the veterinarian.

 In the meantime, you check the medicine cabinet to see if you have anything that might provide some pain relief.
 There are bottles of pain relievers that you and your family use, like aspirin, ibuprofen, acetaminophen, and naproxen.
-There are also a few pills of veterinary painkillers left over from when your other dog had surgery.
+There are also a few pills of veterinary painkillers left over from when your other dog had post-surgical pain.
 But before you give your dog anything from the pill bottles in your medicine cabinet, STOP and give your veterinarian a call.
-Painkillers for people — or even other dogs — can make your dog very sick.
+Painkillers for people — or even other dogs — can have adverse reactions and make your dog very sick.

 The next day at your appointment, an examination proves you were right.
 Your dog has canine osteoarthritis, a degenerative joint disease that is common in aging dogs.
-Your veterinarian prescribes an anti-inflammatory for dogs, recommends a natural joint supplement, and encourages you to keep him at a healthy weight.
+Your veterinarian prescribes a non-steroidal anti-inflammatory for dogs, recommends a natural joint supplement, and encourages you to keep him at a healthy weight.
 But he also cautions you about the possible side effects of painkillers for dogs, including NSAIDs.

 Can I Give Human Medications to my Dog for Pain?

 Your dog is part of your family.
-He thinks he’s a person, and when he’s in pain, it is tempting to give your dog the same painkillers you take.
+He thinks he’s a person, and when he’s in chronic pain, it is tempting to give your dog the same painkillers you take.
 Tragically, many well-meaning dog owners accidentally poison their dogs by giving them human pain-relievers like Tylenol or Ibuprofen.

 Just one of these common over-the-counter painkillers for people can poison a large adult dog or kill a small dog.
 Therefore, you should never give human medications to a dog unless you are specifically instructed to do so by a veterinarian — and don’t assume a painkiller that worked in one dog will be safe to give to another dog.